 Was the artist paid or volunteer?
 The quilted black leather padding on the over-sized steering wheel - whose idea was it, and who paid for it?

 Recently, a few pan-handlers have appeared on the plusher bus that goes all the way from the northern tip of the city to El Centro in the city’s southern tip.
 The pan-handler tells the other riders a story of hardship and always includes profuse apologies for being there.

 "There is no greater pride for a father than an honest son."

 He may play a guitar or be wearing workingman’s clothes, as if ready to get off the bus and repair something on the spot if the opportunity arose.
 In my limited experience (I’ve only seen these guys in the last few weeks), they have never, ever been in the least intimidating, as I’ve seen pan handlers in downtown Denver become.

 I love Uber and taxis in Mexico.
 I'm not sure if this life would be possible without them.
-They get me around quickly and you can have great conversations and practice your Spanish.
-These daily bus rides however, like taking the Metro to work in Washington D.C. years ago, make me feel more like just another resident in her city, living her life.
+They get me around quickly and you can have great opportunities to practice your Spanish.
+These daily bus rides, however, are like when I took the Metro to work in Washington D.C. years ago, making me feel more like just another resident in her city, living her life rather than a tourist.
 Some days that's all I want.

 Next up: Mexico always means stepping outside your comfort zone, and that's a good thing.

 Most recent: Whether you're in Mexico or Southwest Oklahoma, maybe you want to think about saving your skin with natural remedies.
 Wandering around a Mexican botanical store offers unique ideas.

 Hola - I'm Kerry Baker and am a partner with Ventanas Mexico as well as author of the "Interactive Guide to Learning Spanish Free Online,' the best of free internet tools you'd never find on your own, organized into lesson plans.
 Perfect for those of us who get bored with the same tools every day (like me).